rdargali/TriviaApp/README.md

 # Trivia App

-This application provides users with trivia questions with the users choice of category, difficulty, and number of questions.
-Provides single and multi play mode.
+This application provides users with trivia questions with the users' choice of category, difficulty, and number of questions.
+Provides single and multiplayer mode.

 This applications uses Google Firebase